Code-Institute-Submissions/eeefitness/README.md

 **Header**

 - **Company Logo**: created using [Font Awesome](https://fontawesome.com/) and [Inkscape](https://inkscape.org/).
 This allows the user to instantly recognise the companies brand.
 - **Navigation Bar**: allows the user to navigate through the site easily.
-Fully responsive it condenses to a'hamburger icon' for a more streamlined appearance on tablet and mobile devices.
+Fully responsive it condenses to a 'hamburger icon' for a more streamlined appearance on tablet and mobile devices.

 **Footer**

-- **Contact Details**: make it easy for any user to find out the gyms location, email address, phone number and opening hours without leaving any page
+- **Contact Details**: make it easy for any user to find the gyms location, email address, phone number and opening hours without leaving the page they are on.
   - an **iframe** shows the user the location of the gym (visible on desktop and tablet view only)
   - gym postal address
   - gym **telephone number with active link** so the user can call the gym immediately